 Sign up for an annual plan now and get an extra 3 months absolutely FREE.
 And if you change your mind within the first 30 days, let them know and they'll give you your money back without a quibble.

 How to watch 2021 PGA Tour: FREE live stream guide for the US

 PGA Tour golf coverage is spread across multiple channels and streaming services the US, but NBC and CBS generally share the rights to coverage and are your best starting points.

 Both networks also offer dedicated online coverage for those without cable.

 How to watch a PGA live stream online without cable

-CBS All Access is available from just $5.99 a month an offers a FREE 7-day trial, but for more comprehensive coverage without cable, you'll want to consider getting an over-the-top streaming service.
+CBS All Access replacement Paramount Plus offers a great FREE trial deal, but for more comprehensive coverage without cable, you'll want to consider getting an over-the-top streaming service.

 Of the many, varied options, we think fuboTV is the best choice for most people right now.
 It offers a FREE 7-day trial and therefore means you can watch the the next tournament for nothing if you play your cards right.
 Crucially, it offers access to both NBC's Golf Channel and CBS under the same roof for an all-in-one PGA live stream solution.

 Sign up in a breeze, too, and while you do have to input your credit card details to verify your identity, a wide variety of providers are accepted - including some internationally recognized options for the globetrotters among you.

 For a cheaper alternative, Sling TV doesn't have CBS but does have NBC in most major markets, NBCSN, and the Golf Channel available - as well as offering some deals of its own.